 Charging ports can accumulate dirt, so check inside and brush out any mud with a dry cloth or brush.
 Keep the port closed when washing the bike.

-After washing the bike, dry it off with a clean cloth, making sure to avoid the disc brakes (you don’t want to accidentally contaminate them with any oil or other cleaning products used elsewhere on the bike).
+After washing the bike, dry it off with a clean cloth, and avoid the disc brakes.
+You don’t want to accidentally contaminate them with any oil or other cleaning products used elsewhere on the bike.

-Every now and then you might want to give the battery contacts a clean.
+You might want to give the battery contacts a clean occasionally.
 You can do this with a soft, dry brush, a cloth and (optionally) switch lubricant.

 If your bike has a range-extender battery (an optional second battery that can be connected for longer rides), you should always disconnect it before cleaning and clean the connections with a soft, dry brush.